PyTorch Docker

 User can see the system logs in SYSLOG, output in STDOUT and errors in STDERR tabs.

-Once the interactive endpoints are enabled, click Connect to launch ML Studio(Jupyter lab).
+Once the interactive endpoints are enabled, There are two option available to connect.

 User can see the below screen.
 This Jupyter lab can be used for python based development work.